Trevor20/SQL-PowerBI-Portfolio/projects/Project1-HRAbsenteesim/README.md

 - DAX - For calculated measures, KPIs and time-based metrics
 - Data Modelling - Star schema and relationship setup between data tables

+## 📁 Database

+The database was created in MySQL and the dataset was imported.
+The questions from HR was answered using SQL queries.
+A View was created in MySQL with relevant data required for absenteeism analysis.
+The view was connected to Power BI and an interactive dashboard was created.

 ## 📂 Database Structure